adjanni/Udacity_ComputerVision_Expert_ND_SmallProjects/Part2_Advanced_Computer_Vision_Deep_Learning/Readme.md

+The following are the lessons I have learned and mastered

 1. Lesson 1: Advanced CNN architecture
 I learned about advance CNN architectures and saw how region-based CNN such as FAST R-CNN have allowed for fast, localised object recognition in images.

 2. YOLO